FEASTorg/Slice_DCMT/docs/testing.md

 ---
 title: "Testing Instructions"
-description: "Hardware and firmware testing checklist and procedures for Slice DCMT."
+description: "Hardware and firmware testing checklist and procedures."
 ---

 Testing procedures for this Slice.
 Covers manual validation and optional automated checks.